doc4d/docs/docs/WebStudio/webFormObject.md

 ## Setting the behavior of web form components using functions

-To set the behavior of a web form component, call one of the following WebForm object functions:
+Each web form component object contains the following functions:

 | Function | Description |
 |----|----|